El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Las Coloradas

 Get to know one of the most incredible landscapes of the Ría Lagartos Biosphere Reserve in the company of a certified guide specialized in environmental interpretation, during the tour you will be able to observe some species of birds, unique landscapes, some mammals, and crocodiles.
+You can book this tour at the Can Cocal Hotel.

 The tour includes

-• Entry fee at the Natural Protected area
+• Entry fee at the Natural Protected Area

 • Entry fee at the Pink Lagoon